getrambo/apps-script-tutorial/README.md

 ## Getting Started

-Below is an Apps Script function that applies mutliple style changes to selected text.
-Lines 5 and 6 fetch selected text.
-Lines 10 to 13 apply style changes.
+In this tutorial, you will add the following function that applies multiple style changes to selected text in a presentation.

 ![sample code](./images/01-sample-code.png)

+Lines 5 and 6 get the selected text; lines 10 to 13 apply style changes.

-In this exercise, you add this function to a presentation.
-Then you will add two wrapper functions that call this function with pretedetermined style changes, and add two menu items that users can select to run these functions (as shown below.)
+Then you will add two wrapper functions that call this function with predetermined style changes, and add two menu items that users can select to run these functions as shown below.

 ![slides menu](./images/28-slides-menu.png)